 The NaNoWriMo Song - The Trials of National Novel Writing Month

-If you have attempted NaNoWriMo every year like have, and have never made the 50,000 word goal, then you will appreciate this song.
+If you have attempted NaNoWriMo every year like I have, and have never made the 50,000 word goal, then you will appreciate this song.
 Italktosnakes is a fun channel to watch.
-She talks about everything from harry potter to writing music to just about anything a science firtion nerd would love.
-Check her out.
+She talks about everything from Harry Potter to writing music to just about anything a science fiction nerd would love.

 Take Time to Plan Out What You Want to Write

 Can't seem to make yourself write?
 Maybe you don't have your story worked out well enough in your head.
 Maybe you need to spend some quality time with your story, not writing it down, but working out the problems and the relationships between your characters.